dmitrvk/smth/README.md

 # smth

-*smth* is a command-line tool which allows you to scan in batch mode.
+*smth* is a command-line tool which allows you to scan in batch mode on Linux.

 ## Features